raspberrypilearning/nix-bash-convert-media-files/en/step_1.md

 	sudo apt update && sudo apt install libav-tools -y
 	```

-- You can check that the software has installed by typing the following into the terminal:
+- Check that the software has installed by typing the following into the terminal:

 	```bash
 	avconv -version